Jas Leverton, Headteacher

 These values are displayed throughout the school in every room and regularly referred to in discussion with our pupils.
 By doing this we aim to create an ethos and culture that nurtures talent and encourages our pupils and staff to aim high for themselves and each other.

-Frequent and varied opportunities to become confident communicators
+Frequent and varied speaking and listening opportunities to become confident communicators

-The knowledge and understanding to become responsible global citizens
+Thought provoking discussions on current affairs that develop the knowledge and understanding to become respectful, responsible global citizens

 As a staff team, we are on an exciting journey to ‘decolonise’ our curriculum and deconstruct systemic racism by critically interrogating the actions of our predecessors, and how the past has shaped the events and challenges faced by people abroad and in the UK.
 Through our curriculum we celebrate perspectives throughout world history, particularly in relation to ethnic groups within our school community.
 We want all children to know, feel and believe that their heritage is equally valued and that they have the right to achieve success in life.